valhuber/ApiLogicServer/README.md

 * **Creating custom services:** you can define your own endpoints to complement those created from the model

+* **Customize the model:** edit ```models_ext.py```, for example
+    * to define [relationships](https://github.com/valhuber/LogicBank/wiki/Managing-Rules#database-design), critical for multi-table logic, APIs, and web apps
+    * to describe derived attributes, so that your API, logic and apps are not limited to the physical data model

 After customization, your ```api_logic_server``` project can be re-executed (without creating).
 To run it: